 Financial professionals will also help you by providing reassurance or validation of the decisions that you’re making, so that gives you the confidence that you’re moving in the right direction.
 They’re going to help you to anticipate those challenges and offer alternative ideas to aspects that you hadn’t considered.
-If appropriate, they’ll also be coordinating with other professionals like a CPA or an estate planning attorney.
-We want to make certain that all the financial affairs are in order and we don’t have anything out there that is left undone.
+If appropriate, they’ll also be coordinating with other professionals like a CPA or an estate planning attorney to look at your bigger financial picture.
+We want to make certain that all the financial affairs are in order and we don’t have anything left undone.

 Of course, the right financial professionals are going to help federal employees to get the best of what the government benefits can provide AND the best of what the private side has to offer.
 In other words, they help you get the best of both worlds.
 Sometimes the government benefits have amazing elements to them AND the alternatives out in the private sector may allow for more flexibility or control than what you can find in the government benefit.
 All of those aspects are so very important.
-To be clear, you shouldn’t have to choose “government” or “private” – you can often have a healthy mixture of both because each has its own advantages.
+To be clear, you shouldn’t have to choose “government” or “private” – you can often have a healthy mixture of both.
+Each have their own advantages and should be leveraged accordingly.

 A financial professional will also provide strategies based on your situation.
-Those might be things like tax considerations, when to turn on Social Security, or how to withdraw money smartly out of accounts like the Thrift Savings Plan.
+Things like tax considerations, when to turn on Social Security, or how to withdraw money smartly out of accounts like the Thrift Savings Plan.
 All of these strategies are something they’re very accustomed to implementing with their clients.

 What’s it going to cost me?

 Let’s talk a little bit about paying a financial professional for their services.
-Of course, part of what you’re paying for is not just sitting in a nice office and having this conversation, but the licenses, the education and the expertise that the professional must carry to ensure that they’re providing great advice to their clients.
+Of course, you’re not just paying to sit in a nice office and having a conversation.
+You’re paying for the education and the expertise that the professional must carry to ensure that they’re providing great advice to their clients.
 No professional works for free – period.
 I don’t work for free.
 You don’t work for free.
-If someone asked us to work for free, we would look at them like they were crazy.
-Right?
+If someone asked us to work for free, we would look at them like they were crazy, right?

-Perhaps they offer an initial consultation to get a feel for if they can genuinely help you and to give you a chance to test drive working with them – but the real work of giving advice and recommendations isn’t free.
+Many offer an initial consultation to see if they can genuinely help.
+This also serves as an exploratory session to give you a chance to test drive working with them.
+However, the real work of giving advice and recommendations isn’t free.

 Financial professionals can charge in different ways (a lot of it depends on how they are licensed).
 Often times, their compensation depends on the type of help you need and the complexity of your situation.
 There may be a planning fee, retainer, management fee or a commission based on which product you choose.
-Neither of these fee structures are inherently good or bad, but you must acknowledge that you’ll pay something for solid advice.
+Neither of these fee structures are inherently good or bad.
+You simply must acknowledge that you’ll pay something for solid advice.
 Remember the ol’ adage, “you get what you pay for”?
-You’re long-term financial security is something worth investing in – pun intended.
+Your long-term financial security is something worth investing in – pun intended.

-Talk with the financial professional about how they are compensated – don’t be afraid to ask those questions so you better understand how your relationship will work.
+Talk with the financial professional about how they are compensated.
+Don’t be afraid to ask those questions so you better understand how your relationship will work.
 Everyone wants to feel like they are getting a good deal in this situation.
-The financial professional wants to feel that they are compensated for the help they provide to you to better your future, and you want to know you’re getting great service and that you can count on their ongoing help.
+The financial professional wants to feel that they are compensated for the help they provide to you.
+Meanwhile, you want to know you’re getting great service and that you can count on their ongoing help.

-Fees in and of themselves should always be relative to the value that you are receiving.
+Fees charged should always be relative to the value that you are receiving.
 Don’t go with the government mentality of going with the lowest bidder.
 That’s not who you want to go with on your financial plan!
 That would be like using a Groupon for a root canal – we probably don’t want to go to the oral surgeon who needs coupons to drum up business.
-We want to ensure that you’re seeking a financial professional who is focused on collaborating with you and advocating for you – even in areas that don’t make him/her any money.
+Seek out a financial professional who is focused on collaborating with you and advocating for you – even in areas that don’t make him/her any money.
 For instance, helping you to maximize the monthly pension you’ll receive as a retiree.

-I am not of the belief that when you’re engaging a financial professional that it has to be a zero-sum game.
+I don’t believe that when you’re engaging a financial professional that it has to be a zero-sum game.
 That’s the idea that if they win, you must lose.
-If you’re a fan of Zig Ziglar like I am, you may recognize this iconic statement: “You can get everything you want in life if you just help enough other people get what they want.”
+The famous Zig Ziglar said, “You can get everything you want in life if you just help enough other people get what they want.”
 I want financial professionals to be well-compensated because they’re providing legitimate, solid advice to their clients so their client reaches their goals.
 This is a win-win scenario.

-Of course, for a federal employee seeking help, they MUST seek guidance from a financial professional who understands the unique complexities of federal benefits.
-If they don’t regularly work with federal employees (and have proper training), they’ll unknowingly give bad advice even if they are well-intentioned.
+Federal employees MUST seek guidance from a financial professional who understands the unique complexities of federal benefits.
+They must regularly work with federal employees and have proper training to give tailored advice.
+Without it, they’ll unknowingly give bad advice even if they are well-intentioned.
 On the contrary, those who are properly trained to work with federal employees will be able to provide some creative solutions in the private sector that simply aren’t available on the federal side.

-I work with financial professionals throughout the country who specialize their practice in serving federal employees with their unique planning needs.
-Our team provides tailored training to these professionals on the complexities of federal benefits to help them provide credible, top-notch financial planning services to their federal clients.
+I work with financial professionals nationwide who specialize in serving federal employees with their unique planning needs.
+Our team provides tailored training to them on the complexities of federal benefits.
+This helps them to provide credible, top-notch financial planning services to their federal clients.

-Whether you work with one of our financial professionals or not, I urge you to find someone with extensive experience and knowledge of federal benefits to begin mapping out your journey.
+Whether you work with one of our financial professionals or not, I urge you to find your person.
+They should have extensive experience and knowledge of federal benefits to begin mapping out your journey.